 Admitting a mistake does not guarantee that your claim will be won, though.
 Medical malpractice claims are complicated from the beginning to the end, especially when establishing actual liability for a medical error.
 In order to give your claim a real chance at being successful, don’t rely on a simple apology from your doctor.
 Instead, rely on the assistance of a trusted medical malpractice attorney, like those you can find at Garau Germano, P.C. in Indianapolis, Indiana.
 Since 1997, we have been helping the people in our community seek fair compensation after a medical mistake caused them harm, and we would be happy to see if we can help you, too.

-Call (317) 854-5877 for more information about our legal representation for medical malpractice claims in Indiana.
+Call (317) 854-5877 or contact us online for more information about our legal representation for medical malpractice claims in Indiana.